 Open 24 hours, La Mexicana Bakery is proudly run by the Becerra family.
 Build your own taco with ingredients that include cactus, chorizo, potatoes and eggs wrapped in daily made flour tortillas.
 Candy lovers will want to sample the pecan pralines flavored with vanilla and cinnamon.

 A late-night favorite since 1980, Kerbey Lane Cafe has locations around Austin that are open 24/7.
 Order the Tex-Mex blackened fish tacos, comprised of the grilled catch of the day layered with lettuce, avocado, pineapple-mango pico and cilantro-lime vinaigrette in a corn tortilla.
 Be sure to try Kerbey’s award-winning queso (also featuring a vegan alternative).

 Licha’s Cantina is known for its Mexico City-style street food and mezcal craft cocktails.
 Tacos are served on a skillet, and include the Lengua (beef tongue with guajillo peanut salsa) and Alambre (skirt steak with bacon and queso asadero).

-To satisfy late-night taco cravings, head to the Pueblo Viejo brick-and-mortar location on Brushy Street or its food truck at Craftsman Bar.
+To satisfy late-night taco cravings, head to the Pueblo Viejo brick-and-mortar location on Brushy Street or its food truck at Cosmic Coffee.
 Try a specialty like the Guaca Taco, stuffed with guacamole, fresh spinach and a choice of chicken or steak.

 Now that we’ve got you started with some of Austin’s top tacos, go ahead and find your own favorites by exploring the city with the help of our extensive list of tasty taco and Tex-Mex spots.
 And don’t miss our roundup of the 11 Essential Breakfast Tacos in Austin.